For new head of VA on LI, telemedicine is key effort

 A start on Long Island

-Guermonprez lived in Lake Grove until, at 13, his family moved, first to Phoenix and then to Savannah.
+Guermonprez lived in Lake Grove until, when he was 13, his family moved, first to Phoenix and then to Savannah.

 An enlistee at 17, Guermonprez took on finance administration as his military specialty so he could honor his mother’s wish that he attend college while in uniform.